In line with the government roadmap for reopening, we will be reopening the zoo on 12th April 2021.

 Will education visitors need to wear a mask?

-Following the government guidelines in England, we ask that all visitors over the age of 11 wear a face covering while visiting any indoor enclosed areas (takeaway facilities, toilets, walk through animal exhibits), when the zoo is able to reopen safely.
+Following the government guidelines in England, we ask that all visitors over the age of 11 wear a face covering while visiting any indoor enclosed areas (Takeaway facilities, toilets, walk through animal exhibits) For animal welfare reasons ALL visitors over 3 years old MUST wear a mask to enter the lemur walkthrough.

 Can I take my school group into the indoor animal habitats and walk throughs?

-Our indoor animal habitats are currently closed.
-All education visitors over the age of 3 will need to wear a face covering to enter the lemur walk through, when the zoo reopens safely.
+Our indoor animal houses are currently closed.
+All education visitors over the age of 3 will need to wear a face covering to enter the lemur walkthrough.

 Will your educators be wearing masks during workshops?